 When analyzing Smart TV customer reviews you expect to see topics that usually revolve around product quality or customer service issues.
-One topic you may be surprised to see come up is smell.
-When initially identified, smell was considered to be a bug or mistake in QA analytics, but it turned out to be a major trending topic.
+One topic you may be surprised to see come up is the smell.
+When initially identified, the smell was considered to be a bug or mistake in QA analytics, but it turned out to be a major trending topic.

 This Smart TV stinks.
 Literally.

 Most electronic devices manufactured nowadays contain glue, protective coatings, and plasticizers.
 These materials are full of Volatile Organic Compounds (VOC), which evaporate at room temperature and create this “new Smart TV” smell.
 Normally, such materials are not harmful and with sufficient ventilation will evaporate quickly.
 Unfortunately, some Smart TV brands seem to use VOC more extensively than others.

 After recently purchasing a Smart TV from a well known brand, many customers have reported bad chemical smell coming out when opening the packaging or while using the device.
 Some have complained of headaches and nausea, and others had to place it for nearly a month in a well ventilated room for the smell to subside.

 Consequently, customers left lengthy reviews and posts wondering about the origin and effects of the bad smell.
 Unsatisfied customers filled review sections and forums with descriptions of their bad experience.
 The overall good customer experience seemed to be overshadowed by the awful scent.
 In most cases, even if the customer was pleased with the performance of the TV itself, they often gave a very low rating due to the smell.